Peg of Old Drury: Critical reception

+The Monthly Film Bulletin wrote: "A somewhat trite and naturally rather patchy account ...
+The film as a whole suffers chiefly from the fact that it never seems really to get anywhere, or to say anything of vital importance."

-The New York Times wrote, "with superb acting, photography that is effective and unusual, yet not bizarre, and direction that is gentleness and good taste itself, Peg of Old Drury is one of the finest cinema production ever to come out of England, or of anywhere else, for that matter"; while TV Guide wrote, "Neagle and Hardwicke give impressive performances, and the excerpts from Shakespeare and Jonson are flawlessly mounted.
+The New York Times wrote, "with superb acting, photography that is effective and unusual, yet not bizarre, and direction that is gentleness and good taste itself, Peg of Old Drury is one of the finest cinema production ever to come out of England, or of anywhere else, for that matter."

+TV Guide wrote, "Neagle and Hardwicke give impressive performances, and the excerpts from Shakespeare and Jonson are flawlessly mounted.
 Much of the film's power derives from the screenplay by actor Malleson in his first screenwriting assignment."

-Graham Greene, writing for The Spectator, gave a more mixed review suggesting that there is "no historical truth to be found anywhere in the deft, neat tale".
+Graham Greene, writing for The Spectator, gave a mixed review suggesting that there is "no historical truth to be found anywhere in the deft, neat tale".
 Greene remarked on the attractiveness of Neagle and found that the film was "very pretty", but concluded that "prettiness is a quality one wants, if at all, in small quantities".